dem42/jurassic-capitalist/README.md

 # Discussion
 I focused on a full-stack implementation of a Capitalist-type game.
 While it would have been easier to just persist all state in localStorage on the client, this would mean the players cannot change between browsers or devices so I opted to implement a backend to enable persistance.

+Due to the backend design, the game can now be accessed through the browser multiple times at the same time.
+I omitted disallowing this for the sake of simplicity, but it could be solved by keeping track of open sessions on the server.

 I tried to make the UI as pretty as I could with my limited programmer art, but a lot more could be done in that respect.
 Due to time constraints, I also didn't implement many of the features that are available in Adventure Capitalist such as tutorials, buying multiple instances of a business at the same time.